 Description

-School.
-1830 with added porch.
-Part of the estate village of Sir William Amcotts Ingilby.
-Coursed squared gritstone, grey slate roof.
-A 2 x 4 bay single-storey building set back from the street.
-In Gothick style.
-Central entrance in projecting porch; tall flanking flat-headed chamfered windows of two 4-centred arched lights with hoodmould; the windows having leaded lights similar to those at Town Hall Cottages (qv).
-A central limestone plaque set into an oval frame below the projecting eaves band has the inscription: "This school was Built by / MARY INGILBY in ye year 1702 / and indowed with part of the fortune of KATHERINE INGILBY / Being ye two youngest Daugh / ters of Sr WILLIAM INGILBY / of Ripley in Ye County of York / Barronett / Rebuilt AD 1830".
-Hipped roof.
-Right return: two 16-pane sashes in plain surrounds, the lintels raised and a further 8-pane window inserted above.
-Added bay to right not of special interest.
-The style of the windows is taken from the church tower and is similar to the School House and Town Hall Cottages (qv).
+A central limestone plaque set into an oval frame below the projecting eaves band bears the inscription: "This school was Built by / MARY INGILBY in ye year 1702 / and indowed with part of the fortune of KATHERINE INGILBY / Being ye two youngest Daugh / ters of Sr WILLIAM INGILBY / of Ripley in Ye County of York / Barronett / Rebuilt AD 1830".
+The building has a hipped roof.
+On the right side, there are two 16-pane sash windows in plain surrounds, with raised lintels, and an additional 8-pane window inserted above.
+An added bay to the right is not of special interest.
+The style of the windows is inspired by the church tower and is similar to that of the School House and Town Hall Cottages.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.